CirmiFrancis/javascript-items-list/README.md

 Now you can:
 * Edit the title and the text of an item
 * Change the background color of an item
+* Change the order of the items
+* Confirm if you want to delete an item